-If your request for deferral does not include sufficient evidence it will be returned to you and may cause delays in the processing of your request.
+If your request for deferral is not supported by evidence it will be returned to you and may cause delays in the processing of your request.

 We will look at your situation to see whether it merits deferral.
 If your audit is deferred, you will automatically be chosen for audit two years later when your registration is again due for renewal.